 Two weeks after my aortic valve replacment surgery, I met with my surgeon, Dr. Vaughn Starnes at USC Medical Center.
 Doctor Starnes told me that my aortic valve was in "very, very bad shape" and that "it was very good timing" for the operation."
 Dr. Starnes also emphasized that my bicuspid aortic valve leaflets were "very calcified, very white" and impacting the flow of blood through my heart and body.
-To learn more, click here.

 It's a good thing that I had my aortic valve replaced when I did.
 My left ventricle had already started to dilate and I was starting to experience symptoms.

 Now, 13 years after my Ross Procedure, I've gone on to live a wonderful life.
 I've gotten married.
 I had a child.
 And, I've never looked back.